 Logging for Broadcast/Utility and Amateur Radio

 Radio logging differs between listening to broadcasts or utilities and having contacts with amateur radio operators.
-Each type of logging had different requirements.
+Each type of logging has different requirements.
 SWLog is a suite of products that provides logging, radio control, GPS synchronization, QSL management, reporting, and propagation prediction.

 Program schedules from HFCC, ILGRadio, AOKI, ADDX, SWSkeds, EiBi, and others are leveraged for broadcast reception.
 Call sign lookups and remote logbooks are integrated with ClubLog, eQSL, QRZ, Ham365, HamQTH, and LoTW.